Victim of deadly crawfish boil shooting in Baker identified

 BAKER - East Baton Rouge Parish Sheriff's Deputies have identified the victim of a shooting at a family crawfish boil in Baker on Sunday.

-Deputies say Gad Davis and another man were shot inside the home near the corner of Rolling Acres Drive and Plank Road.
+Deputies say Gad Davis, 27, and another man were shot inside the home near the corner of Rolling Acres Drive and Plank Road.

 They say during an altercation, a man armed himself with a handgun, then shot and killed Davis.